 PROJECT FEATURE STRUCTURE HABITAT FEATURES AND ENTRY POINTS Iron Gate Penstock Intake Structure Interior cavity, crevices.
 Entry at side of exterior trash rack into space in concrete base, up into building through floor grates.
 Powerhouse Many large spaces and crevices in interior rooms in upper floor and lower floor, including draft pipe channels below grade.
 Entry through wire mesh covers over windows and access doors.
 Diversion Tunnel Outlet Cavity in interior of tunnel, crevices in rock.
 Barn/Garage Cavity/crevice interior spaces; crevices in exterior wall boards/battens; and crevices between roof shingles and corrugated roof above.
 Lakeview Road Bridge Expansion joints - crevices.
+Residence 2 (occupied) Behind clock on back porch.

-The Renewal Corporation's management measures include seasonal considerations with respect to structure removal, visual surveys prior to structure removal, phased removal, and barricading remaining structures to exclude bats, all as described below.
+As described below, the Renewal Corporation's management measures include seasonal considerations with respect to structure removal, visual surveys prior to structure removal, phased removal, barricading remaining structures to exclude bats and building replacement habitat.

 The Renewal Corporation will implement structure removal activities with consideration of seasonal bat behavior.
 This will minimize potential impacts to bats in their maternity state, bat pups, and hibernating bats.
-The following time periods represent the best preferred dates for structure removal.
+The following time periods represent the preferred dates for structure removal.

-- March 1 to April 15 and/or - September 1 to October 15.
+- March 1 to April 15 and - September 1 to October 15 (SWRCB 2020a).

-If bat-containing building removal cannot occur during these time periods, removal will occur when nighttime temperatures are above 45 degrees, or at such other time as is determined in consultation with CDFW.
+If bat-containing building removal cannot occur during these time periods, removal will occur at such other time as is determined in consultation with CDFW.